DannyvanderKraan/net-interviewing-project-v2/ReadMe.txt

 Task 2 [Refactoring]
-Because I've already added the unittests I needed to fix the bug with confidence, I was already sure I wouldn't break existing functionality if I would refactor the CalculateInsurance method of the HomeController which houses the implemented functionality.
+Because I've already added the unittests I needed to fix the bug with confidence, I was already sure I wouldn't break existing functionality if I would refactor the CalculateInsurance method of the InsuranceController(HomeController) which houses the implemented functionality.
 It violates several SOLID principles to be honest and would be a nightmare for your collegea's to expand or maintain (or fix bugs in).

 	Steps taken:
 	- I got rid of as much magic strings and numbers as I could by replacing them with constants and other methods, see for instance the constants in ControllerTestStartup (let us not make Uncle Bob write another book please)
 	- Gave everything clearer names, for instance UnitTest1 is not a clear name while CalculateInsuranceTests is.
-	I kept the InsuranceDto which is passed along in the HomeController the same, altough I don't think it's clear for and ProductDto would be clearer.
+	I kept the InsuranceDto which is passed along in the InsuranceController(HomeController) the same, altough I don't think it's clear for and ProductDto would be clearer.
 But i kept is the same because else I'd also have to version the API to stay backwards compatible, and this assesment case is big enough... ;)
 	- Moved classes to their own file and under a clear folder so stuff is not hidden and more clearer to see, like ControllerTestFixture under the Fixtures folder